Where to stay in Bratislava, Slovakia? Check the best areas and when to visit the capital of Slovakia, including its beautiful old town

 Bratislava Train Station

-If you are coming to Slovakia for a short train trip, one of the best places to stay in Bratislava is the area around the Bratislava Main Railway Station (Bratislava hlavná stanica).
+If you are coming to Slovakia for a short train trip, one of the best places to stay in Bratislava is the area around the Bratislava Main Railway Station (hlavná stanica).

 The train station itself is not very far from most attractions in the Old Town, and you can even walk to it.
 If you need to catch a train early, it can be an excellent choice.

-If you are travelling to Bratislava by train you may want o check our article on trains from Bratislava.
+If you are travelling to Slovakia by train you may want o check our article on trains from Bratislava.

 Cost of Travel in Bratislava

-Bratislava is still affordable destination compared with some neighboring cities.
+Bratislava is a relatively affordable destination compared with some neighboring cities.
 The prices will highly depend on your needs and preferences.
-The average daily cost is around 60 euros.
-The accommodation prices will vary but you can find it for around 30 euros or more.
+The average daily travel cost is around 80 euros.
+The accommodation prices will vary but you can find it starting at 30 euros or more (for a single room).

 You can spend your time visiting historical monuments or take a picnic at nearby parks.